openhab/openhab-addons/bundles/org.openhab.voice.mimictts/README.md

 Mimic3 doesn't need Mycroft, and it can be run as a simple command line utility, or as a web server with an API.

-This TTS bundle makes use of this last feature, so please take note : this openHAB TTS bundle is NOT a standalone, and it requires the Mimic web server to run somewhere (on your openHAB computer, or your network).
+This TTS bundle makes use of this last feature, so please take note: this openHAB TTS bundle is NOT a standalone, and it requires the Mimic web server to run somewhere (on your openHAB computer, or your network).

 You can find more information about the Mimic web server, and how to install it, on the [official documentation](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#installation).